cits3007/cits3007.github.io/assets/labs/lab04.md

 [*Shellcode*][shellcode] is a small portion of code that launches a shell, and is widely used in code injection attacks.
 The aim is to inject code into the running process that will allow us to exploit the system.
-In a buffer overflow attack, we'll write that code -- which is just a sequence of bytes -- into a location on the stack, and try to convince the program to execute it.
+In the buffer overflow attack we launch in this lab, we'll write that code -- which is just a sequence of bytes -- into a location on the stack, and try to convince the target program to execute it.

 [shellcode]: https://en.wikipedia.org/wiki/Shellcode